Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

 \subsection{The reduced Lagrangian and its invariance under the Lorentz transformations}

 In the previous subsection, we summarized the procedure to obtain the geodesic deviation action.
-It is important to notice that this functional represents the action of the entire bundle without distinguishing the individual curves in the bundle.
-In this respect, we have a coarse--grained picture of light propagation.
+It is important to notice that this functional represents the action of the entire bundle without distinguishing the individual curves in the bundle at the lowest order.
+The aforementioned coarse-grained nature of our method follows from this fact.